Subcamp: Emergence of the concept

-Within a concentration camp prisoners had to carry out various tasks.
-They were not supposed to be idle whilst interned.
+Within a concentration camp, prisoners were forced to carry out various tasks.
 The work could even be pointless and vexatious, without any useful output.
 Based on military language the SS designated such prisoner task forces as "details" or Kommandos; the generic term being the "works details" (Arbeitskommandos) of a camp.

 For example, in Dachau concentration camp there was a "Crematorium Works Detail" (Arbeitskommando Krematorium), which was put together from a group of concentration camp prisoners; they were separately accommodated and were to have no contact with the other prisoners.
-Kommandos that were charged with construction tasks were overseen by prisoner functionaries known as Kapos.
+Kommandos that were charged with forced labor were overseen by prisoner functionaries known as Kapos.

-Whether a prisoner was assigned to a physically easy or difficult Kommando affected his chances of survival.
-A Kommando within a building, for example carrying out technical work, was more bearable for prisoners than Kommandos who found themselves working in the open in winter during freezing temperatures.
+Whether a prisoner was assigned to a physically easy or difficult Kommando affected their chances of survival.
+A Kommando assigned work that was inside a building, e.g. carrying out technical work, was more likely to survive than Kommandos who were made to work outside, in the open in winter, in freezing temperatures.

 KZ Außenkommandos

 Dachau was the first concentration camp that Reichsführer-SS Himmler had built.
-It was already in existence in 1933 and developed into a prototype for subsequent concentration camps such as Buchenwald, which appeared in 1937.
-But even Dachau concentration camp was not geographically restricted to Dachau itself.
+It was already in existence in 1933 and developed into a prototype for subsequent concentration camps such as Buchenwald, which was completed in 1937.
+But even Dachau concentration camp was not geographically restricted to Dachau.
 In addition to the Kommandos that had to be formed within the camp itself, were soon added Kommandos that worked outside the camp, for example the herb plantation detail (Kommando der Kräuterplantage) or the works details assigned to peat cutting.
 The SS increasingly deployed prisoners outside their concentration camp and made them build installations such as roads, ditches, barracks or SS recreation homes.
 Concentration camp prisoners were even used for the private purposes of senior Nazi officers: for Oswald Pohl's country house of Brüningsau, for Himmler's Hunting Lodge and also for the country house of Hans Loritz, the commandant of Dachau.
-Even Eleonore Baur, a personal friend of Hitler's, was given her own Kommando.
+Even Eleonore Baur, a nurse at the concentration camp and acquaintance of Hitler, was given her own Kommando.

 Many of these works details were only established for weeks or months and their strength varied.
-In the language used at the time for Kommandos whereby prisoners stayed overnight outside the concentration camp were also called Außenkommandos.
+Kommandos who stayed overnight, outside the concentration camp, were also called Außenkommandos.

 In several cases Außenkommandos developed into new, independent concentration camps: Mauthausen concentration camp began in August 1938 with the arrival of the first prisoner details from Dachau.
 Niederhagen concentration camp was also formed from a KZ Außenkommando.
 Mittelbau-Dora concentration camp was initially a subcamp of Buchenwald and later became an independent concentration camp.